 Kent Fire and Rescue Service is a great place to work.
 We have good conditions and will provide training to help you deliver the best possible service to the public.

 We pride ourselves on having well-trained professional staff, and an open culture which values diversity and equality of opportunity in employment.
 How we achieve this is set out in Our Equality Vision and Objectives and in Staff pay and conditions.

 Though we're best known for rescuing people from burning buildings, firefighters aren't the only heroes we employ.

 Behind the scenes, there are many professionals working hard in essential roles the public doesn’t see, including our fire and rescue control team, information systems technicians and more.
 Though some of them may not be frontline staff, they all play a vital part in keeping the people of Kent and Medway safe.

-Kent Fire and Rescue Service is currently recruiting wholetime firefighters.
-We also have vacancies for people to work part-time as on-call firefighters, which will be advertised on this site, our Facebook page and on Twitter.
+Kent Fire and Rescue Service is not currently recruiting wholetime firefighters or on-call firefighters.
+Any vacancies will be advertised on this site, our Facebook page and on Twitter.

 Our firefighters play a vital role in helping make Kent and Medway a safer place for everyone.
 As well as responding to fires they deal with a range of emergencies including rescue operations, road crashes, collapsed buildings and floods.
 They also play an important role in promoting fire and road safety in the area.

 On-call firefighters have replaced the old ‘retained’ system and they now work on a ‘guaranteed hours’ contract.